 The following psychological sales triggers will give you the ability to affect the decision-making process of your consumers.
+When implemented correctly, psychological sales triggers can increase conversion rates by 20-40% in B2B environments.

 Some of the common examples of creating urgency include: